DryLabRebel/MusicDatabase/tutorial_DatabaseDesign.md

 Take home: no redundancy, each new piece of information has its own table, with its own foreign key

-- I suppose they're should be a way to use foreign keys to link song titles to artists, and albums from other tables.
+- I suppose there should be a way to use foreign keys to link song titles to artists, and albums from other tables.

 Not nested?